y82/nginx-wiki/source/modules/audio_track.rst

     $ git clone git://github.com/chaoslawful/lua-nginx-module.git

-* Download nginx and compile it using both modules:
+* Download NGINX and compile it using both modules:

   .. code-block:: bash

     $ ./configure --add-module=/path/to/nginx-audio-track-for-hls-module --add-module=/path/to/lua-nginx-module
     $ make install

-Now you can look at our :github:`nginx configuration example <flavioribeiro/nginx-audio-track-for-hls-module/blob/master/nginx.conf>` and make your changes.
+Now you can look at our :github:`NGINX configuration example <flavioribeiro/nginx-audio-track-for-hls-module/blob/master/nginx.conf>` and make your changes.
 Have fun!

 .. warning::

-   It's highly recommended to use caching in all locations of HLS, in special the one that returns the generated ``.aac``.
+   It's highly recommended to use caching in all locations of HLS, in particular the one that returns the generated ``.aac``.